Steven0811/hyper-iceberg/README.md

-# ❤️ Lovely white theme "Polar Bear"
+# ❄️ "Polar Bear (a Hyper Theme)"

-A beautiful white theme for Hyper.
+A beautiful white theme for Hyper terminal.

 ---